Dynabyte/marley/README.md

 /delete/{id} (delete)<br>
 The supplied id is used to remove the person from postgreSql as well as the face encodings from the face recognition database.
 <br>
-## Face Recognition - Python rest API
+## Face Recognition - Python Rest API
 SWAGGER DOCUMENTATION URL: {insert URL here}<br>
 All endpoints take a face encoding from the supplied image.
 If no face is found an exception is thrown.
 <br><br>